Welcome to The Ohio State University Wood County Master Gardener Volunteer Program

 How did the Master Gardener Volunteer Program originate?

 The Master Gardener program originated in Seattle, Washington in 1972.
-The Extension Agent in the King County office of the Washington State Extension Service began to train and utilize the expertise of volunteers in order to more effectively reach the gardening public with research-based educational information.
+The Extension Educator in the King County office of the Washington State Extension Service began to train and utilize the expertise of volunteers in order to more effectively reach the gardening public with research-based educational information.
 It was a great concept that has now spread across the United States, Canada and to other countries.

 The Master Gardener program in Ohio has existed since the late 1970s and has grown steadily.
 Although it's initial start and growth was in the more urban counties of our state, there are now more than 3000 active Master Gardener volunteers in more than 62 Ohio counties, urban, suburban and rural.